 Arctic Landscapes and Wildlife

 Designed to accompany our Polar Bear Workshop, this 4-day adventure will take you deep into the remote Arctic Environment where we'll photograph wildlife, fall colors, Northern Lights, and stunning mountain landscapes!
-The trip is limited to 6 participants and 2 instructors and is rated Moderate for physical difficulty.
+The trip is limited to 6 participants and 2 instructors and is rated Moderate for physical intensity.
 The workshop fee includes all transportation, hotels, food, and photo guiding.

 - Venture high above the Arctic Circle on this 4-day adventure where we will encounter some of the best wildlife and landscapes of the far north.